 Sharing results between systems that are coded in different ways is, therefore, challenging.
 This is because translation is required for the integration of each data.
 For example, you can find more than 450 blood pressure coding entries in LOINC.

 In this situation, translating a particular LOINC code that captures an observation or test to CPT can be complicated.
 Without a proper integration system and data transformation into a consistent format, the data can become isolated.
-This can lead to important information being missed by professionals.
+This can lead to important health information being missed by professionals.
 This can, in turn, put a patient’s health at risk.

 What is Interoperability?